Greece Moments Greece Moments

 The route leads through wild nature

-During our visit in late Summertime, we had to forego a trip due to the risk of forest fires.
-So it is definitely worth asking about the travel times before arrival: Hellenic Train
+During our visit in late summer, we had to skip the trip due to the risk of forest fires.
+So it’s definitely worth checking the timetable before you go: Hellenic Train

 🚘